HIDGlobalDocs/style-guide/docs/a-to-z/e/euro.md

 In
 US content, place the euro symbol in front of the amount.
 Different locales might place the euro symbol elsewhere, as appropriate.
-A euro is divided into 100 *cents.* When expressing an amount in euros and cents in US content, use a decimal point.
+A euro is divided into 100 *cents*.
+When expressing an amount in euros and cents in US content, use a decimal point.
 Different locales might use a decimal point or a comma, as appropriate.